Azure/remote-monitoring-services-java/docs/LOCAL_DEPLOYMENT.md

 sh check_dependencies.sh <microservice_folder_name>
 2) create Azure resources
 sh create_azure_resources.sh

-After creating the required azure resources, using start or create_azure_resources, one should execute the scripts under *os/{linux / win / osx}* to set the environment variables.
+After creating the required azure resources, using start or create-azure-resources.sh, one should execute the following scripts present under *os/{linux / win / osx}* to set the environment variables.
+1) set-env-uri
+2) set-env

+**Please Note:**
+*If you are using windows, you will have to execute these scripts in CMD shell.
+On OSX, these scripts are automatically run by the start script.
+For linux, the environment variables present in these scripts need to be set at global location, depending upon the flavour of linux you are using.*

 #### Recap of steps to create resources and set environment variables
 1) Run start.sh